rerun-io/rerun/docs/content/reference/cli.md

 ## rerun

-The Rerun Viewer and Server.
+The Rerun command-line interface:
+* Spawn viewers to visualize Rerun recordings and other supported formats.
+* Start TCP and WebSocket servers to share recordings over the network, on native or web.
+* Inspect, edit and filter Rerun recordings.

 **Usage**: ` rerun [OPTIONS] [URL_OR_PATHS]...
 [COMMAND]`

 **Commands**

-* `analytics`: Configure the behavior of our analytics
+* `analytics`: Configure the behavior of our analytics.
-* `rrd`: Manipulate the contents of .rrd and .rbl files
+* `rrd`: Manipulate the contents of .rrd and .rbl files.
-* `reset`: Reset the memory of the Rerun Viewer
+* `reset`: Reset the memory of the Rerun Viewer.
-* `man`: Generates the Rerun CLI manual (markdown)
+* `man`: Generates the Rerun CLI manual (markdown).

 **Arguments**